Citation, DOI and article data

 They should not be confused with microcystic meningiomas, a distinct variant, in which the cysts are microscopic.

 True cystic meningiomas (type 1 and 2 - see below) are those with a few large central cysts and are uncommon.
-Those with more numerous smaller peripheral cysts, are more common (up to 8 - 23% of cases).
-They are over-represented in male patients and the paediatric population 1.
+Those with more numerous smaller peripheral cysts are more frequent (8-23% of cases).
+They are over-represented in male patients and the pediatric population 1.

-Patients present clinically in the same way as patients with non-cystic meningiomas, with either symptoms related to increased intracranial pressure (ICP), focal neurology, or seizures.
+Patients present clinically in the same way as patients with non-cystic meningiomas, with either symptom related to increased intracranial pressure (ICP), focal neurology, or seizures.

 Various mechanisms have been proposed, and probably more than one is applicable depending on the location of the cysts:

 - degeneration or necrosis

 This classification was initially proposed by Nauta et al. in 1979, which was later modified by Worthington et al. 4 in 1985, which at the time of writing (July 2016) is most widely used classification.

 Nauta et al. divided cystic meningiomas into four subtypes according to the location of the cyst with respect to the brain and meningioma 3: